mark-williams/node-api/README.md

 #### Break out repository
-Brokemn out repository concerns into a separate module, this will hopefully aid testing.
+Broken out repository concerns into a separate module, this will hopefully aid testing.